LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 docker-compose down
 ```

-If you want to grab any updates you can type:
+If you want to grab any updates, you can type:

 ```bash
 docker-compose pull